-Butler is a very small town located in the state of Tennessee.
-With a population of 1,566 people and just one neighborhood, Butler is the 259th largest community in Tennessee.
+Butler is a tiny town located in the state of Tennessee.
+With a population of 297 people and three constituent neighborhoods, Butler is the 364th largest community in Tennessee.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Butler is worth considering.

 Butler is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Butler ranks among the least educated cities in the nation, as only 2.52% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Butler in 2018 was $17,611, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $70,444 for a family of four.
 Butler also has one of the higher rates of people living in poverty in the nation, with 43.29% of its population below the federal poverty line.

 The people who call Butler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butler residents report their race to be White.
 Important ancestries of people in Butler include German, Italian, Irish, British, and English.